monicamarshall/rest_framework_simplejwt_RS256/README.md

 To run this project:

 1. create a virtual environment and activate it
-2. Install the following libraries:
+2. Install the following libraries with the command pip install <library-name>:
 Django==3.2
 django-filter==2.4.0
 djangorestframework==3.12.4